symbol/symbol-docs/source/concepts/mosaic-restriction.rst

     Mosaic Id; MosaicId; Identifier of the affected mosaic.
 The mosaic creator must be the signer of this transaction.
     Restriction Key; uint64; Restriction key.
     Restriction Value; uint64; Restriction value.
     Restriction Type; uint8; Type of constraint to apply.
 For example, the restriction value should be equal (EQ).
-See more :ref:`restriction types <mosaic-restriction-type>`.
+See more :ref:`restriction types <mosaicrestrictiontype>`.

 Only accounts tagged with the key identifiers and values that meet the conditions will be able to execute transactions involving the mosaic.